akutz/go-generics-the-hard-way/03-getting-started/06-tilde.md

 	return sum
 }

-// id is a type alias for an int64 type id int64
+// id is a new type definition for an int64 type id int64

 func main() {